 Set up a PPC campaign

-If you own an online retail store, you probably know about the importance of PPC ads by now.
+If you own an online retail store, you probably know about PPC ads’ importance by now.
 During the winter holiday season, online campaigns are mandatory.

 You can set up a search PPC campaign, a display campaign, or you can advertise your sales promotion through videos.
 Ideally, you want to use all three media types to make your voice heard.